 In this course, students will examine the historical background of the development of psychopathology as we know it today.
 Additionally, they will analyze scientific contributions regarding the following concepts: insanity, normality, mental illness, and mental health.
 They will identify the main psychological disorders according to the classification of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-They will evaluate the theoretical foundation of the concepts, specific disorders, criteria, differential diagnosis, and theoretical models, as well as treatments, ethical and legal implications, and Puerto Rico's particular situation.
+They will also evaluate the theoretical basis of the concepts, specific disorders, criteria, differential diagnosis, theoretical models, as well as treatments, ethical and legal implications, and the particular situation in Puerto Rico.
 (Pre-requisites: JUST 2020, PSYC 2510, 3510 or PSYC 1010, PSYC 1020)